What is turning Leaf?

 Turning Leaf believes that everyone has the right and responsibility to make choices.
 We believe everyone is doing their best to move forward in life in a positive way.
 A poor decision with a negative outcome does not change this; we regard these decisions as honest efforts to meet needs.
 Turning Leaf believes that everyone has the right to feel safe and supported and to be treated with dignity and respect.
 A person-centered approach to support means that we empower participants to take the lead in their own life, in every way, and without judgement.

-Our highly skilled and compassionate Intake team is here to help you navigate how to get the help that you or your loved one needs.
+Our highly skilled Intake team is here to help you navigate how to get the help that you or your loved one needs.
 The team will guide you through the process, and when funding is not possible, our devoted team will go above and beyond to connect you with helpful resources.

 Founder & CEO